 So now you know what to be on the alert for when it comes to canine allergies, let’s take a look at the most common causes of them…

-There are three main causes of dog allergies:
+There are three main causes:

 Flea bites are the single most common cause of dog allergies.
 That said, it’s not the flea itself that most dogs are have an allergy to, but to the saliva that’s left in the bite wound after the dog’s been bitten.